adnanhussain98/aws-cloud-resume-challenge/README.md

 ## 2. CloudFront

 I have created a distruibtion within CloudFront to serve my website globally.
-Currently, I'm using the CloudFront URL to access my website but I will be changing this to use my own domain using Route53.
 Once the distruibution was created, a bucket policy for S3 was generated which I've copied into my S3 bucket.
 This will allow CloudFront to access the S3 objects for my website.
+Currently, I'm using the CloudFront URL to access my website but I will be changing this to use my own domain using Route53.
+See steps 3 & 4.
+Update: Now that the certificates have been issued to me in AWS Certificate Manager, I can edit the CloudFront distribution

 ## 3. Route 53